Thermostat shows E8, and the screen is dim or flickering.

 - 4. Evaluate internal power supply:

-- If supply voltage is correct but E8 persists and the display flickers, the internal power supply components (e.g., capacitors) may be failing.
+- If the supply voltage is correct but E8 persists and the display flickers, the internal power supply components (e.g., capacitors) may be failing.

 - In this case, the thermostat should be replaced.